UMDBPP/BITS-Server/README.md

 # BITS-Server
-Server API passthrough for the Balloon Iridium Telemetry System
+Server API passthrough using Flask-SocietIO for the Balloon Iridium Telemetry System